ravikantsingh12/Ecommerce-API/README.md

 # Ecommerce Platform API

-This API provides endpoints to manage productinventory for an ecommerce platform.
+This API provides endpoints to manage product inventory for an ecommerce platform.
 It utilizes Node.js with Express for the backend and MongoDB for data storage.

 ## Features